These films are mostly cult classics that helped shape the eighties and are Redditor's picks for movies all teenagers should see for that decade.

 Bueller “borrows” a Ferrari, and the trio spends the day in Chicago.
 Ferris explains his inner thoughts and techniques by regularly breaking the fourth wall.

-High school principal Rooney (Jeffrey Jones) is on Ferris' trail, determined to catch him in the act of cutting class.
+High school principal Rooney (Jeffrey Jones) is on Ferris' trail, determined to catch him cutting class.

 2. Beetlejuice (1988)